Lmercadom/cmpt-732-galv-project/README.md

 **Tableau**

 The Tableau Workbook is already connected to the CSV files that were created during the above ETL steps.
 Dietary Restriction Dashboard gives the number of restaurants that offer food for people with dietary restrictions such as gluten allergy, lactose intolerance etc. and also plots their location on a map.
-Restaurant Facelities Dashboard shows for each state, the total number of restaurants available for various kinds of services.
+Restaurant Facilities Dashboard shows for each state, the total number of restaurants available for various kinds of services.
 This can further be drilled down for each city.

 <img align=center width="900" alt="Dietary Restrictions" src="https://user-images.githubusercontent.com/24526992/145533791-83ba2f08-2a1c-452d-a14a-20eb288cf2c9.png">